evensolberg/fitutils/README.md

 **fit2json**|Dumps a FIT file to JSON.
 This is mostly meant for debugging and digging out information for use in *fit2csv* **gpx2csv**|Converts GPX files to CSV, exporting metadata, tracks and segments, routes, and waypoints into separate files.
 **tcx2csv**|Converts TCX files to CSV, exporting activities summaries and laps into separate files.
+**fitrename**|Renames FIT, GPX and TCX files based on metadata information in the files.

 More files may come in the future. :smile: